novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-58.md

 Ultimately, she smiled brightly.

-"Actually, I can't dance either."
+"I actually can't dance either."

 "But where is your bodyguard?"